 In this book Ian Sinclair provides the practical knowhow required by technician engineers, systems designers and students.
 The focus is firmly on understanding the technologies and their different applications, not a mathematical approach.
 The result is a highly readable text which provides a unique introduction to the selection and application of sensors, transducers and switches, and a grounding in the practicalities of designing with these devices.

-Technician engineers, circuit designers, advanced hobbyists.
+Technician engineers, circuit designers, advanced hobbyists

 - 5th December 2000

-'There is a vast amount of information contained in the book, very well presented and explained, and with many diagrams and tables to help your understanding.
-It more than adequately meets its specified goal of proving useful to anyone who encounters sensors and transducers, whether from the point of view of specification, design, servicing or education.'
-Electronics Australia ...highly readable text which provides a unique introduction to the selection and application of sensors, transducers and switches, and a grounding in the practicalities of designing with these devices. -Electronic Servicing & Technology
+"There is a vast amount of information contained in the book, very well presented and explained, and with many diagrams and tables to help your understanding.
+It more than adequately meets its specified goal of proving useful to anyone who encounters sensors and transducers, whether from the point of view of specification, design, servicing or education." --Electronics Australia